onewelcome/identity-cloud-documentation/docs/dabp/release-notes/index.md

 ## Release date: 2023-06-27

 ### Bugs
-* We fixed validation of JWT AccessTokens that were issued for `client_credentials` grant.
+* We fixed the validation of M2M tokens used to access the APIs.

 ## Release date: 2023-06-20